Incest: Between adults and children

-In Japan, there is a popular misconception that mother–son incestuous contact is common, due to the manner in which it is depicted in the press and popular media.
-According to Hideo Tokuoka, "When Americans think of incest, they think of fathers and daughters; in Japan one thinks of mothers and sons" due to the extensive media coverage of mother–son incest there.
-Some western researchers assumed that mother–son incest is common in Japan, but research into victimization statistics from police and health-care systems discredits this; it shows that the vast majority of sexual abuse, including incest, in Japan is perpetrated by men against young girls.

 While incest between adults and children generally involves the adult as the perpetrator of abuse, there are rare instances of sons sexually assaulting their mothers.
-These sons are typically mid-adolescent to young adult, and, unlike parent-initiated incest, the incidents involve some kind of physical force.
+These sons are typically mid-adolescent to young adult.
 Although the mothers may be accused of being seductive with their sons and inviting the sexual contact, this is contrary to evidence.
 Such accusations can parallel other forms of rape, where, due to victim blaming, a woman is accused of being at fault for the rape.
 In some cases, mother–son incest is best classified as acquaintance rape of the mother by the adolescent son.

 Between children

 Childhood sibling–sibling incest is considered to be widespread but rarely reported.
 Sibling–sibling incest becomes child-on-child sexual abuse when it occurs without consent, without equality, or as a result of coercion.
 In this form, it is believed to be the most common form of intrafamilial abuse.
 The most commonly reported form of abusive sibling incest is abuse of a younger sibling by an older sibling.
-A 2006 study showed a large portion of adults who experienced sibling incest abuse have "distorted" or "disturbed" beliefs (such as that the act was "normal") both about their own experience and the subject of sexual abuse in general.

 Sibling abusive incest is most prevalent in families where one or both parents are often absent or emotionally unavailable, with the abusive siblings using incest as a way to assert their power over a weaker sibling.
 Absence of the father in particular has been found to be a significant element of most cases of sexual abuse of female children by a brother.
-The damaging effects on both childhood development and adult symptoms resulting from brother–sister sexual abuse are similar to the effects of father–daughter, including substance abuse, depression, suicidality, and eating disorders.